 Check the full list on the Reciprocal Health Care Agreement website to stay up-to-date with any changes to this list.

 Do I need to disclose my condition as a dialysis patient?

-If your pre-existing medical condition is not automatically covered by your travel insurance policy, you will not have cover for any related medical expenses that arise overseas.
+If your pre-existing medical condition is not covered by your travel insurance policy, you will not have cover for any related medical expenses that arise overseas.

 In other words, if you were to experience any complications overseas, you would have to pay the medical costs for emergency treatment or hospitalisation out of your own pocket.

 That’s why it’s important to disclose your kidney condition and dialysis treatment when you purchase travel insurance.
 Some insurers allow you to do this by completing a medical assessment or you can choose to purchase a policy that doesn’t include cover for your kidneys.

 Do I need to disclose if I’ve had a kidney operation or transplant?

 Yes.
 This information will affect your travel insurance policy so it is important to declare it.